Chris Huggett: Novation Digital Music Systems

 While working for Akai, Huggett provided advice and support to Novation's founders, working on the development of the BassStation, which used similar Oscillators and filters as the Wasp.
 He later joined Novation full time to design the Novation Supernova.

 Huggett's involvement with Novation had continued through many of their hardware synths and MIDI controllers ever since, including the Nova family of synths, the Bass Station II, the Peak and Summit synths, and the ReMOTE & ReMOTE SL series of controllers.

 Death

-Huggett died on 22 October 2020, of cancer.
+Huggett passed away on 22 October 2020, of cancer.